Flashpoints emerge as lawmakers negotiate new virus aid | WTOP

 LIKELY IN THE FINAL BILL

 —$1,200 direct payments.
-President Donald Trump, Speaker Nancy Pelosi, and Senate Majority Leader Mitch McConnell all agree that there should be another round of $1,200 direct payments to most Americans at a cost approaching $300 billion.
+President Donald Trump, Speaker Nancy Pelosi and Mitch McConnell all agree that there should be another round of $1,200 direct payments to most Americans at a cost approaching $300 billion.
 It’s seen as a slam dunk for inclusion despite grumbling that the aid isn’t well targeted to those most in need.

 —Aid to schools/universities.
 Both the House and Senate bills contain $100 billion or more to help schools and universities through the crisis and reopen as soon as possible.
 The emerging GOP draft would dedicate half of a $70 billion school aid package to schools that resume in-school learning, Republicans say, with half going to those reopening with remote learning.
 Democrats are sure to oppose the idea.